rilldata/rill/docs/docs/integration/embedding.md

 See the reference docs for more details on managing [service account and token](../reference/cli/service).

 ### Backend: Build an iframe URL
-You should implement an API on your backend that uses the service token to request an iframe URL from Rill's API at `admin.rilldata.com`.
-The API should return the iframe URL.
+You should implement an API on your backend that uses the service token to retrieve and return an iframe URL from Rill's API (which is hosted on `admin.rilldata.com`).

 There are multiple reasons why the iframe URL must be constructed on your backend:
 - To avoid leaking your master Rill service token in the browser